Dot-com bubble: Bubble in telecom

-Bursting of the bubble
+Bursting the bubble

 Nearing the turn of the 2000s, spending on technology was volatile as companies prepared for the Year 2000 problem.
 There were concerns that computer systems would have trouble changing their clock and calendar systems from 1999 to 2000 which might trigger wider social or economic problems, but there was virtually no impact or disruption due to adequate preparation.
 Spending on marketing also reached new heights for the sector: Two dot-com companies purchased ad spots for Super Bowl XXXIII, and 17 dot-com companies bought ad spots the following year for Super Bowl XXXIV.

 On January 10, 2000, America Online, led by Steve Case and Ted Leonsis, announced a merger with Time Warner, led by Gerald M. Levin.
 The merger was the largest to date and was questioned by many analysts.
 Then, on January 30, 2000, 12 ads of the 61 ads for Super Bowl XXXIV were purchased by dot-coms (sources state ranges from 12 up to 19 companies depending on the definition of dot-com company).
 At that time, the cost for a 30-second commercial was between $1.9 million and $2.2 million.

 Meanwhile, Alan Greenspan, then Chair of the Federal Reserve, raised interest rates several times; these actions were believed by many to have caused the bursting of the dot-com bubble.
 According to Paul Krugman, however, "he didn't raise interest rates to curb the market's enthusiasm; he didn't even seek to impose margin requirements on stock market investors.
 Instead, [it is alleged] he waited until the bubble burst, as it did in 2000, then tried to clean up the mess afterward".
 Finance author and commentator E. Ray Canterbery agreed with Krugman's criticism.

 On Friday March 10, 2000, the NASDAQ Composite stock market index peaked at 5,048.62.
 However, on March 13, 2000, news that Japan had once again entered a recession triggered a global sell off that disproportionately affected technology stocks.
 Soon after, Yahoo! and eBay ended merger talks and the Nasdaq fell 2.6%, but the S&P 500 rose 2.4% as investors shifted from strong performing technology stocks to poor performing established stocks.